 Kells is a popular bar by Pike Place Market often filled to capacity on the weekends, but its history is much more interesting than people watching the drunk college students stumbling out.
 The original building, the Butterworth building, was built in 1903 and was the site of a mortuary.

 Seattle was filling up with more dead bodies than it could handle due to disease and labor accidents, and thousands of bodies passed through the Butterworth building.
 Fast forward to today, where this building is now an Irish pub.

 More reports of unearthly activity have been reported than can be counted.
 The upstairs wood floors creak when no one else is in the building, mirrors have shattered suddenly with no explanation, and people have sworn on their mother’s grave they have seen countless figures in the shadows and stairwell of the building.

 Employees report feeling a sudden burst of cold air in certain parts, even with no air conditioning on.
 Go for a pint and see for yourself if you notice anything out of the ordinary in one of the most haunted places in Seattle.

 319 2nd Ave, Seattle, WA 98101

 The hotel eventually reopened, but got badly destroyed in the Nisqually earthquake in 2001, and was once again abandoned for awhile.
 It was rebuilt and turned into the Klondike Gold Rush museum.
+Rumors quickly turned it into another haunted place in Seattle.
 A woman and her child are said to be heard crying late in the night, and a chill is often felt in the elevator, leading some to believe ghosts of past hotel guests are still guarding it.